Please Read this page fully and carefully. It has important and new information.

 Your reservation is the same as a hotel.
 If you are unable to make it to the hut because of navigation error or fatigue or group dynamics, we cannot refund your payment.
 However, if the avalanche conditions as rated by Avalanche Canada South Coast Inland bulletin on the days you are to be at the hut, are HIGH or EXTREME, as stated within 24 hours of your departure, we will refund you in full if you wish to cancel.

-Cancellation notice given via email 7 days or more prior the first night’s stay will be given a full refund.
+Cancellation notice given via email to accwhistler AT gmail.com 7 days or more prior the first night’s stay will be given a full refund.
 We are not trying to be punitive; rather we want to give everyone equal opportunity to stay at the hut.
 Giving us 7 days (or more) notice allows us enough time to contact the next party on the waiting list.